apache/skywalking-website/docs/blog/2019-01-01-Understand-Trace.md

 SkyWalking v6 includes two trace views:
 1. TreeMode: The first time provided.
 Help you easier to identify issues.
-1. ListMode: Traditional view in long time, also usually seen in other tracing system, such as Zipkin.
+1. ListMode: Traditional view in time line, also usually seen in other tracing system, such as Zipkin.

 ## Error occurred
 In the trace view, the easiest part is locating the error, possibly caused by a code exception or network fault.
 Both ListMode and TreeMode can identify errors, while the span detail screen provides details.